In this post, you will learn how to choose and connect with a good Tibetan owned travel agency.

 How to Choose a Good Tibetan-owned Guide

 It is surprisingly hard to pick out good Tibetan-owned agencies from online searches.
-The Chinese-owned agencies work very hard to appear local and Tibet-friendly — even the Chinese government-owned CITS ones.
+The Chinese-owned agencies work very hard to appear local and Tibet-friendly — even the ones associated with the Chinese government-owned CITS.
 A CITS agency once emailed us, asking to be put on our list of recommended Tibetan-owned agencies in Tibet, no joke!

 The popular travel forums (like TripAdvisor and Lonely Planet) can help somewhat, but the information is a bit tainted by the number of travel agents in there promoting their own stuff.